deovero/ss-gtm-proxy/README.md

 ## Requirements

-- PHP, did not test minimum version yet.
+- PHP 7.4 or greater
 - Composer 2
 - Apache 2.4 or greater